jydu/sgedtools/README.md

 This package contains a series of scripts to manipulate such file.
 These scripts are written in Python, and make (sometimes) use of the BioPython libraries (for sequence alignment and 3D structure manipulation).
+Below is a short description of the available programs.
+Each of them can be run without argument in order to get a list of available options.
+Concrete application examples are availble in the `example` subdirectory.